heymichellemac/heymichellemac-hugo/content/blog/2021/11/ebook-landing-page.md

 Here's the goal I picked:

-*My goal is to create a custom landing page to promote my new eBook - Design Faster, Design Better.
+*My goal is to create a custom landing page to promote my new eBook - design Faster, Design Better.
 I want readers to learn about exactly what my book will help with and allow them to buy it if they would like.
 I'd like to achieve this at a low cost and I'd like to build the landing page myself from scratch to practice my web dev skills.*

 ---